 Do you know what the maximum annual tax-efficient pension contribution is, or what the annual limit for ISAs or Enterprise Investment Scheme investments is?

 Click here for a free leaflet with all the tax rates and limits for the current tax year.

 Even though each person’s nil-rate band (NRB) (currently frozen at £325,000) can now be transferred to a spouse, there are still important IHT planning steps that can be considered in Wills:

 - maximum Business Property Relief (BPR) and Agricultural Property Relief (APR)

 - gifts to charity are free of IHT (and if more than 10% of the Estate is left to charity the rate of IHT falls from 40% to 36%)

 - avoid ‘grossing-up’ ‐ i.e. incurring extra IHT by leaving large gifts “tax-free” to chargeable beneficiaries

-- consider use of a life-interest trust or residue and “pilot” trusts established in lifetime for children or grandchildren
+- consider the use of a life-interest trust or residue and “pilot” trusts established in a lifetime for children or grandchildren

 - Use of statutory gift exemptions

 - £3,000 p.a. can be given away without needing to wait 7 years to fall out of account.
 Use of this exemption can enable a wealthy couple to remove £66,000 from their estates over 10 years, saving £26,400 in IHT

 - £250 p.a. you can give away £250 p.a. to any number of individuals